GMH-Code/Dwasm/README.md

 - Saving your game
 - Changing settings and exiting the game

-Alterations should be restored after a browser reload.
+In this version, you get a unique collection of save points per IWAD, so you shouldn't run out if you play more than one game.

 Most settings have an immediate effect, but some cannot be done in realtime and require a page reload.
+Alterations should persist, providing the browser stores the data.

 Command-Line Arguments
 ----------------------